 Please note that no production work will occur on your paper until the APC has been received.

-An introductory Article Processing Charge (APC) of $595 is discounted from the full rate of $1,195 is available for a limited time.
+A reduced article processing charge (APC) of USD 895 (+VAT where applicable*), discounted from the full rate of USD 1,195, is available for a limited time.

 Original Research Papers